spine-tools/SpineOpt.jl/docs/src/advanced_concepts/new_mga.md

 \end{align*}
 $$

-## Multithreshold MGA
-An extension of RPM Fuzzy MGA has been proposed which involves using multiple values of exponentially decreasing slacks

 ## How to set up an MGA problem
 - [model](@ref): In order to explore an MGA model, you will need an algorith of type [hsj_mga_algorithm](@ref model_algorithm_list) or [fuzzy_mga_algorithm](@ref model_algorithm_list).
 You should also define the number of iterations [max\_mga\_iterations](@ref), and the maximum allowed deviation from the original objective function ([max\_mga\_slack](@ref)).
 - at least one investment candidate of type [unit](@ref), [connection](@ref), or [node](@ref).
 For more details on how to set up an investment problem please see: [Investment Optimization](@ref).